-An LLC Operating Agreement is a legal document that outlines the ownership and operating procedures of your Limited Liability Company.
-This agreement allows you to set out the financial and working relations among business owners (“members”) and between members and managers
+An LLC Operating Agreement is a legal document that outlines the ownership and member duties of your Limited Liability Company.
+This agreement allows you to set out the financial and working relations among business owners (“members”) and between members and managers.

 This article covers the following topics: